Press releases to enhance your search positions?

 That’s where someone like me can bring you benefit.
 A person who learned about writing press releases back when journalism was a fundamentally different space where people hunkered over clunky old typewriters.
-That’s who you need now if you want a real boost in your SEO initiative.
+That person may well help your SEO initiative.

 Here is a recent blog post sharing a January release that was very well received.